barracksdev/psgui/README.md

 You can additionally launch an alternate config file using the "-load" command.
 * For example: PSGui.ps1 -load altconfig.json

+Two samples scripts are included in the Scripts folder.
+These are primarily to show that the buttons work and to show the button color changes if a script file is not found.
+* One simply lists the files found in C:\Windows\.
+* The other will connect to a local domain controller and export a list of all the user objects into an Excel spreadsheet (this requires the ImportExcel module).

 # config.json
 Tabs and Buttons are defined in this configuration file.